Rewards & Points

 Pro Tips for Lounge Access

 1. Check the lounge network before traveling — not all lounges accept all programs.
-Use the Priority Pass or DreamFolks app to find participating lounges at your airport.
+Use the Priority Pass, Adani One, or HOI app to find participating lounges at your airport.
 2. Arrive early — popular lounges (especially Delhi T3) get crowded during peak hours and may have wait lists.
 3. Guest policies differ by card — check if your card allows free guests before inviting someone.
 4. Some lounges have time limits (typically 3 hours) — you won't be kicked out but technically the access is time-bound.
 5. International lounges often have alcohol; domestic lounges in India usually don't.
 6. If you have multiple cards with lounge access, use the one with the most visits remaining for that calendar year.

 Disclaimer:This guide is for informational and educational purposes only.
 It does not constitute financial advice.
 Credit card terms and conditions change frequently — always verify details on the bank's official website.